st5kdesign/BullMooseUnion/_posts/2015-04-13-Is-it-freedom-if-one-groups-freedom-is-at-the-expense-of-another.markdown

 ---
 layout: post
-title: "Is it ‘Freedom’ if one groups freedom is at the expense of another?"
+title: "One Groups Freedom at the Expense of Another?"
 subtitle: "Religious Freedom or Privilege in Indiana"
 date: 2015-04-13
 author: Jason